 The good news is that there are many attractions now open for you to enjoy – just be sure to follow all posted instructions on how to stay safe.
 However, some rides remain closed, having been deemed too high risk.
 There’s plenty to look forward to, though.
-Sure, next year’s 50th anniversary is undoubtedly going to be quite different than planned, but there’s still a whole new world of attractions on the horizon!
+There’s still a whole new world of attractions on the horizon!

-While Topolino’s Terrace and Garden Grill Restaurant are offering modified character dining, most character dining and buffet experiences are currently unavailable.
+While Topolino’s Terrace, Hollywood & Vine, Tusker House, Garden Grill Restaurant, and Chef Mickey’s are offering modified character dining, the experience has changed as characters no longer come to each guests’ table for autographs and hugs.
+You’ll also find different menus and no buffet experiences currently available.
 But then this is no surprise whatsoever, as these places can carry even bigger risks.
 That’s not to say Disney World isn’t taking airtight precautions at all the eateries, but where the risk is even slightly higher, it seems they’ve taken no chances.
 Nevertheless, there’s plenty of delicious grub at the resort for you to enjoy.

 5. Certain Disney Resort Hotels